operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

 image or an operator bundle directory on-disk containing operator metadata and manifests.
 This command will exit with an exit code of 1 if any validation errors arise, and 0 if only warnings arise or all validators pass.

+A valid bundle is defined by the bundle spec (linked below), therefore the default validator ensures a bundle conforms to that spec.
+If you want to ensure that your bundle is valid for an optional superset of requirements such as to those required to publish your operator on operatorhub.io, then you will need to run one or more supported optional validators.
+Set '--list-optional' to list which optional validators are supported, and how they are grouped by label.

 More information about operator bundles and metadata: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md